stryker-mutator/robo-coasters-example/README.md

    ```shell
    npm test
    ```
 1. Review the 100% code coverage score.
-Open up the code coverage report located in the `reports/coverage/lcov-report` directory.
+Open up the code coverage report in the `reports/coverage/lcov-report` directory.
 1. Run mutation testing with [Stryker](https://stryker-mutator.io)
    ```shell
    npm run test:mutation
    ```
 1. Review the less than 60% mutation score.
-Open up the mutation report located in the `reports/mutation` directory.
+Open up the mutation report in the `reports/mutation` directory.
 1. Run the website with `npm start`.
 Can you find the bug?

 ## Try to install stryker yourself.